Torsion function on character varieties: Introduction

 \section{Introduction}

-The Reidemeister torsion has been introduced as a topological invariant of homological complexes in 1935 by both Reidemeister (in \cite{Rei}) and Franz (in \cite{Fra}) independently.
+The Reidemeister torsion has been introduced as a combinatorial invariant of homological complexes in 1935 by both Reidemeister (in \cite{Rei}) and Franz (in \cite{Fra}) independently.
 It also appears in a more algebraic context in the seminal work of Cayley (see \cite[Appendix B]{GKZ94}) in 1848.
+Later on, it has been shown by Chapman (\cite{Chapman, Cohen}) to be a topological invariant of manifolds. \medbreak